 How to Help Prevent Gum Disease

 Gingivitis can be painful and costly to treat, so you’re better off preventing it instead of treating it once it rears its ugly head.
-Gum disease is caused by the accumulation of plaque, tartar and bacteria along the gumline, so take your dog to regular dental cleanings.
+Gum disease is caused by the accumulation of plaque, tartar and bacteria along the gum line, so take your dog to regular dental cleanings.
 You can also use several products at home to improve your dog’s gum health:

 - Start with daily brushing with a dental kit.
-Brushing only takes a few minutes and toothpastes come in a variety of yummy flavors that dogs love!
+Brushing only takes a few minutes, and toothpaste comes in a variety of yummy flavors that dogs love!

 - Dental spray helps eliminate bacteria and plaque deposits.